zig-republic/zig-republic/republic-bylaws.rst

 ==========
 Amendments to these Bylaws shall be adopted exclusively by passage of a resolution in written form.
 The document must be sponsored by a Senator and adopted by an affirmative two-thirds vote of all Senators.
-After adoption, the ammendment shall be appended as a new section within this article of the Bylaws.
+After adoption, the amendment shall be appended as a new section within this article of the Bylaws.